AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/quickinsight.md

     * If you know what you are looking for: Start typing and [!UICONTROL Quick Insights] populates the blanks for you.
     * Click on the drop-down and search the list.

-1. When you have added at least one dimension and one metric, the following will be created for you:
+1. When you have added at least one dimension and one metric, the following visualizations are created for you:

     * A Freeform table with the dimension (here, US States) vertically and the metric (here, Visits) horizontally at the top.
 Check out this table: